-Depreciation/amortization shall not be recorded because an asset under construction is not complete or being used.
+Depreciation/amortization shall not be recorded because an asset under construction has not been complete or has not been put into service.
 The asset under construction should be capitalized to its appropriate capital asset category upon the earlier occurrence of substantial completion, occupancy, or when the asset is placed into service.
+For more information and instructions see AASIS User Manual (PRJACT II 01) Project Accounting for Assets Under Construction and Major Maintenance Link.
+If you have any trouble locating instructions, please contact the DFA-OA-FRS Asset Specialist.